Last Modified: 8 June 2026

 (vi) To the extent Canadian data protection legislation applies, all applicable data protection and privacy legislation in force from time to time in Canada, including the Personal Information Protection and Electronic Documents Act (“PIPEDA”) and any substantially similar provincial legislation.

-Effective Date: the date of the last signature of the parties on the Order Form.
+Effective Date: the date set out in on the Order Form.

 End User: means either the Client, the Client’s customers or any third party to which the Client provides its Managed Services.